Bioconductor/EuroBioc2018/README.md

 ## Social Activities

-On Wednesday evening (5 December), there will be a talk by Lisa McShane at Ludwig-Maximilians University (LMU) from 5-6pm.
-Those who are already in Munich and would like to attend are welcome to do so.
+Wed.
+5 Dec. evening.
+There will be a talk by [Lisa McShane](https://brb.nci.nih.gov/aboutBRP/lmcshane.htm) at Ludwig-Maximilians University (LMU) from 5-6pm, followed by a presentation of the [STRATOS](http://www.stratos-initiative.org) initiative.
+This is an opportunity for the two groups to meet.
+We plan to go for some beer and food downtown afterward (self-funded).

-On Thursday evening (6 December), we will visit the Christmas market in the city centre and have a dinner party (self-funded) at a traditional Bavarian restaurant afterwards.
-We will post the meeting location closer to the date.
+Thur.
+6 Dec. evening We will visit the Christmas market in the city centre and have a dinner party (self-funded) at the brewery [Hofbrauhaus](https://www.hofbraeuhaus.de/en/) afterwards.

-On Saturday (8 December), some attendees will go skiing in Garmisch, a Bavarian ski town outside Munich.
+Sat.
+8 Dec.
+Some organizers will go skiing in Garmisch, a ski resort near Munich.
 Everyone is welcome to join.
-The meeting location will be at the Munich main station (Hauptbahnhof).
+Here some information from last year about a [train & ski-pass offer](https://www.bahn.de/p/view/mdb/bahnintern/angebotsberatung/regio/laender-tickets/pdfs/2017/mdb_260597_garmischer_ski_ticket_2017_18_flyer.pdf).

 ## Code of conduct